-Additional Outreach Efforts: The City's public and media relations staff sent out notifications on the Open House and City Council work session to approximately 50,000 residents, business owners, and other stakeholders.
+Additional Outreach Efforts: A Notice of Public Hearing for this Planning Commission meeting was published in the East Bay Times newspaper on Friday March 15, 2019.
+Additionally, the City's public and media relations staff sent out notifications on the Open House and City Council work session to approximately 50,000 residents, business owners and other stakeholders.
 Individuals were notified by the various popular social media platforms, email notifications blasts, and public announcements from other City-sponsored Commission and Committee meetings.